Fireworks Injury Lawyer

 Serving Philadelphia and New Jersey

 Fireworks regulations have changed in Pennsylvania.
 Residents may now buy aerial fireworks in PA.
 Before, we were limited to sparklers and less dangerous fireworks.
-Of course, the possibility of injury goes up with aerial fireworks.
+Of course, the possibility of a fireworks injury goes up with aerial fireworks.

 In New Jersey, it is still illegal to import or set off fireworks without a permit.
 However, if your injury is the result of someone else you may still have a case.